One-stop pension provision and risk coverage Private pension provision

 • How do I pay into Pillar 3?

 The maximum amount for Pillar 3a tax deductions is adjusted annually.
-For 2023/24 it was as follows:
+For 2023/24 it is as follows:

 • How can I save on tax with a private pension plan?